lancew/MyJudo/README.md

 Schema's are being stored in the db directory and you can cut and paste the various CREATE TABLE... commands after running sqlite3 db/myjudo.db

+For the password reset function to work you will need to add SMTP credentials

 And then start the site locally with:
 ```